Zoom has become a widely used application in everyday life.

 - Launch Zoom.
 Open your Zoom and sign in.
 Set up your camera and test if it is working.

-- Tap on “Background and Filter”.
+- Click on “Background & Effects.”
 The Background and Filter option is the one that does the trick of freezing the Zoom video.

 - Choose the video you pre-recorded.
 Once you choose the video you pre-recorded and saved on your computer, move away from the live camera.
 The camera will continue showing the pre-recorded video that indicates you are active and listening.